The Play’s The Thing

 “Hey, you’re putting me on the spot here!”

-“Yeah, but wouldn’t you rather have this rule to make than the jerking-off one?”
+“Yeah, but wouldn’t you rather have to make this rule than the jerking-off one?”

 “Well, sure, but I don’t know what to say.
 If I agree, doesn’t that suggest I want to see you nude?
 That I want you to see me nude?”
 He shuddered.